-We consider the inclusion of NHG loans in AEGON Bank's soft-bullet program's cover pool as having a positive influence on its rating quality.
-Most of the mortgage assets benefit from a guarantee provided by the NHG program.
-This scheme pursues a social goal by supporting underbanked customers, and we consider it credit supportive because it reduces the amount of losses that we size in our credit analysis.

-On the governance side, we view certain features of Dutch mortgages as credit negative in our analysis.
-These include the origination of high LTV ratio and interest-only loans.
-Furthermore, the reset of interest loans with no pre-established rules to determine the new reset interest rates introduces uncertainty around future cash inflows from the cover pool.
-AEGON Bank commits to a level of overcollateralization commensurate with the assigned rating, and the soft-bullet repayment structure partially mitigates refinancing risk, allowing the program to achieve four notches of potential collateral-based uplift.
+We view environmental and governance factors in AEGON Bank's soft-bullet covered bond program to be aligned with those of its Dutch peers.
+Social factors are positive considerations in our credit rating analysis.
+The cover pool includes mortgages that benefit from a guarantee provided by the NHG program.
+This scheme pursues a social goal by supporting underbanked customers, and we consider it as credit supportive because it reduces the amount of losses that we size in our analysis.
+On the other hand, certain features of the Dutch tax system have incentivized the origination of high LTV and interest-only loans, which we consider as credit negative in our analysis.
+Furthermore, resetting interest loans with no pre-established rules to determine the new reset interest rates are common in the Netherlands.
+Although this introduces uncertainty regarding future cash inflows from the cover pool, the risk is partially mitigated by bond paying a fixed interest rate.
+AEGON Bank commits to a level of overcollateralization commensurate with the current rating, and the soft-bullet repayment structure partially mitigates refinancing risk, allowing the program to achieve four notches of potential collateral-based uplift.